-- FEMA continues to expedite movement of commercially pre-sourced and commercially procured critical supplies from the global market to medical distributors in various locations across the U.S. through Project Airbridge. - As of May 5, Project Air Bridge has completed 119 flights with an additional 26 scheduled, or in transit, for a total of approximately 145 flights. - Two flight landed in Chicago yesterday, May 5. - Three flights are scheduled to land today, May 6: two in Chicago and one in San Francisco. - It is important to note that any number of variables can affect international flight schedules, causing unexpected delays or cancellations. - The Air Bridge program delivers PPE to the point of greatest need through prioritized distributor supply chains nine times faster than movement by sea. - Through Project Air Bridge, the following supplies have been delivered from overseas manufacturers to the U.S. and into private sector supply chains from March 29 through May 5: - □ More than 768,000 N95 respirators - More than 876 million gloves - Nearly 84 million surgical masks - 14.1 million surgical gowns - More than 2.3 million thermometers - □ 886,000 face shields - Nearly 342,000 coveralls - □ 109,000 stethoscopes - □ 370,000 oxygen masks - 250,000 swabs - □ More than 160,000 cannulas - Since April 12, 40 flights carrying more than 35 million FEMA-procured masks and respirators from 3M landed in the U.S. The masks are inventoried at a warehouse and then distributed to prioritized areas as determined by FEMA and HHS. - The strategy to allocate medical supplies and equipment is based on COVID-19 disease activity and its effects, as well as the need to facilitate distribution of limited supplies to areas where resources are needed most urgently. - Leveraging quantitative data sets provided by FEMA, HHS and CDC, FEMA's National Resource Prioritization Cell combines these data streams, analyzes the available COVID-19 disease activity data to determine current and potential future areas that most urgently require resources. - The team of experts works through this process every 96 hours to ensure resource prioritization recommendations are driven by the best available or most current data. - The Defense Logistics Agency awarded a contract to Battelle for 60 Critical Care Decontamination System units for the sanitation and reuse of N95 respirators. - Thirty-nine systems have been delivered: four to Texas, two to California, Colorado, New York, and Virginia and one each to Arizona, Arkansas, Connecticut, Idaho, Indiana, Florida, Georgia, Illinois, Kansas, Kentucky, Louisiana, Maryland, Massachusetts,
+- FEMA continues to expedite movement of commercially pre-sourced and commercially procured critical supplies from the global market to medical distributors in various locations across the U.S. through Project Airbridge. - As of April 30, Project Air Bridge has completed 107 flights with an additional 28 scheduled, or in transit, for a total of approximately 135 flights. - Three flights landed yesterday, May 1: two in Chicago and one in Los Angeles. - □ Five flights are scheduled to land today, May 2: one in Chicago, one in Dallas, two in Los Angeles and one in New York City (JFK). - It is important to note that any number of variables can affect international flight schedules, causing unexpected delays, cancellations or variations in final cargo quantities. - The Air Bridge program delivers PPE to the point of greatest need through prioritized distributor supply chains nine times faster than movement by sea. - Through Project Air Bridge, the following supplies have been delivered from overseas manufacturers to the U.S. and into private sector supply chains from March 29 through May 1: - 768,720 N95 respirators - More than 833 million gloves - 75.5 million surgical masks - 11.7 million surgical gowns - More than 2.2 million thermometers - □ 648,400 face shields - More than 288,000 coveralls - 109,000 stethoscopes - □ 370,000 oxygen masks - 250,000 swabs - Additionally, two flights of FEMA-procured 3M masks are scheduled to land in Chicago today, May 2.
+Four flights landed yesterday, May 1: two in Washington, D.C.
+(Dulles), one in New York City (JFK) and one in Chicago. - Since April 12, 37 flights carrying more than 30.6 million FEMA-procured masks and respirators from 3M have landed.
+Masks are inventoried at a warehouse and then distributed to prioritized areas as determined by FEMA and HHS. - The strategy to allocate medical supplies and equipment is based on COVID-19 disease activity and its effects, as well as the need to facilitate distribution of limited supplies to areas where resources are needed most urgently. - Leveraging quantitative data sets provided by FEMA, HHS, and Centers for Disease Control and Prevention, FEMA's National Resource Prioritization Cell combines these data streams, analyzes the available COVID-19 disease activity data to determine current and potential future areas that most urgently require resources.

-- Michigan, Missouri, Montana, New Jersey, New Mexico, North Dakota, Nevada, Ohio, Pennsylvania, Rhode Island, Tennessee, Washington, Wisconsin and the District of Columbia. - Additional systems are allocated to Alabama, Mississippi, Oregon, South Carolina, Texas (fifth unit), and Virginia (third unit).
+- □ The team of experts works through this process every 96 hours to ensure resource prioritization recommendations are driven by the best available or most current data. - The Defense Logistics Agency awarded a contract to Battelle for 60 N95 Critical Care Decontamination System units for the sanitation and reuse of N95 respirators. - Thirty-one systems have been delivered: three to Texas, two to California and New York and one each to Arkansas, Colorado, Connecticut, Florida, Georgia, Illinois, Kansas, Kentucky, Louisiana, Maryland, Massachusetts, Michigan, Missouri, Montana, New Jersey, New Mexico, North Dakota, Ohio, Pennsylvania, Rhode Island, Tennessee, Virginia, Washington and the District of Columbia. - Additional systems are allocated to Alabama, Arizona, Colorado (second unit), Idaho, Indiana, Mississippi, Nevada, Oregon, Texas (fourth and fifth units), Virginia (second unit), and Wisconsin.